rusio/testable-services/README.md

 In a monolithic application, all the logic is put into a single deployable unit.
 Such internal architecture makes it hard to test the internal components in isolation and might require a full-blown end-to-end test, including setup of any collaborating services.

 Cohesive: components hold related code.
-Root component depends on subordnate components.
+Root component uses subordnate components.

 ![Component Design Example 2](diagrams/Component_Design_Example_2.png?raw=true)

-A component-oriented design, where related logic is extracted into dedicated components.
-This a typical "intuitive" divide-and-conquer approach, where the main component is designated to use and coordinate the subordinate components.
-Note that the main component also holds the main entry point.
+An typical divide-and-conquer component design, where related logic is extracted into dedicated components.
+The main component is designated to coordinate the subordinate components.
+Note that the dependencies follow the "intuitive" top-down direction and the root component also holds the main entry point.

 Inverted: components hold related code.
-But component dependencies all pointing into the core logic.
+But component dependencies point bottom-up into the core component.

 ![Component Design Example 3](diagrams/Component_Design_Example_3.png?raw=true)

-Takes this approach further and splits-up the logic into a core component, a main component and two infrastructure-related components.
-More importantly, component dependencies are inverted: peripheral components depend on the core component, and the core component is independent of them.
+Takes the second approach further and extracts the main entry point in a dedicated component for object wiring and configuration.
+More importantly, component dependencies are inverted: peripheral components depend on the core component, making the core component environment-agnostic.

 The following text is inspired by ideas introduced by Robert C. Martin (Uncle Bob) in his work on the SOLID design principles and the Clean Architecture model.